forcedotcom/cli/releasenotes/README.md

 * FIX: Plugins (ex: sfdx-scanner) using an old version of our libraries would cause an error.
 We're now preventing that error.
 (Github issue [#2935](https://github.com/forcedotcom/cli/issues/2935), sfdx-core PR [#1098](https://github.com/forcedotcom/sfdx-core/pull/1098))

+*
+* FIX: `sf project deploy start` with `--coverage-formatters` now prints the correct location for the coverage files in its output.
+(Github issue [#2816](https://github.com/forcedotcom/cli/issues/2816), plugin-deploy-retrieve PR [#973](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/973)).
+We actually fixed this in April but forgot to put it in the release notes.

 ## 2.49.7 (July 10, 2024)